pygame/pygame/examples/readme.txt

 glcube.py - Using PyOpenGL and Pygame, this creates a spinning 3D
 	multicolored cube.

+scrap_clipboard.py - A simple demonstration exampl for the clipboard support.

 data/ - directory with the resources for the examples